snigdhesh/angular-material-app/README.md

 **Note:** You don't install angular material package gobally on your machine.
 It's a per project dependency.

+## How to create Auth guard with scaffolding?

+ - ng g g /components/auth/auth   where, /components/auth is directory and last auth is the guard name.

 ## Technologies used

  - Controlling layout with @angular/flex-layout package